FPV'S PREMIER INDOOR DRONE RACING LEAGUE

 Look out for official UDL sanctioned events in your region.
 Participate and become a UDL Champion!

 Stock racing is the strictest form of racing requiring an exact build.
-This makes it less affordable than spec racing, though more affordable than open class.
-Having exact builds eliminates the drone as a variable making it the truest test of piloting skill, however, potential supply chain issues make this currently impractical at scale.
+Having exact builds eliminates the drone as a variable entirely making it the truest test of piloting skill, however, potential supply chain issues make this currently impractical at scale.
 Instead this is something UDL aims to bring just to the professional level of racing.

 Photo from the Igniter Class National Championship